 BMI compares Thickness

-How does BMI compare levels of body fat in different people?
-How can a person work out their BMI?
+How does one compare levels of body fat in different people?
 Simple: by figuring out how thick they are.

 Fat attaches to tissue all over the body, but some body parts are less prone to attract deposits.
 Two of the “safe zones” in the body are the top of the head and the bottom of one’s feet.
 This means that fat growth does not make a person significantly taller.
 Body width and depth grow with increased fat deposits, but height stays the same.
 In other words, the body grows thicker, particularly round the middle.